 In 2013-14, FSU finished 21-12 and reached the NCAA postseason for the ninth time in the previous 10 years.
 A group that was short on depth due to transfers and injuries at the beginning of the season found a way to reach the second round of the NCAA Tournament and earn 10 Top 100 RPI wins.
 Senior forward Natasha Howard emerged as one of the top players in the country, averaging 20.5 points, 9.3 rebounds and 59.4 percent shooting.

 Wyckoff has been an influential figure in Howard’s life both on and off the court, admired because of her personable nature and ability to connect well with her student-athletes.
 Under Wyckoff’s tutelage, Howard had one of the most dominant seasons in school history as a senior, which included averaging 23.3 points and 9.6 rebounds against top-notch ACC competition.
 Howard was rewarded with the fifth overall selection by the Indiana Fever in the 2014 WNBA Draft, the highest in school history.
 Howard went on to win a WNBA Championship with the Minnesota Lynx in 2017 as well as with the Seattle Storm in 2018, winning the WNBA’s Most Improved Player that year.
+She added All-WNBA First Team honors in 2019 and was also selected to the WNBA All-Defensive First Team for the second straight year in 2019.

 In the 2012-13 year, FSU posted a 23-10 record, finished fourth in the ACC and advanced to its eighth NCAA Tournament in nine years.
 Along the way, Wyckoff, a star forward during her playing career, helped the Seminoles land a school-record and a conference-best three players on the All-ACC First Team, as senior guards Alexa Deluzio and Leo Rodriguez and junior forward Natasha Howard collected honors from the conference office.